Ratings and FAQ

 On our Premium treks you normally carry only a day pack with your belongings for the day.
 This will usually include: a warm jacket, rain gear, a snack (we provide), water, lip balm, sun screen, bug repellent, personal med kit, Swiss Army knife, flashlight and camera.

-WHAT ABOUT THE REST OF OUR LUGGAGE?
+STORING THE REST OF OUR LUGGAGE?

 WHAT KIND OF BAG IS THE MOST PRACTICAL

 Duffle bags are the most practical bags to carry your belongings in a trek.